 Currently, Indian granite industry is way more organized and advanced than ever before.
-This dramatic change not only revolutionized the Indian granite export scene, but granite manufacturing and processing in India as well.
+This dramatic change not only revolutionized the Indian granite export scene, but granite manufacturing in India as well.

 We all know, India is one of world’s leader in granite exports, but what’s interesting is that over 80% of total granite produced in India is exported to other countries in Europe, Middle East, the Americas and so forth.